Squarespace Fluid Engine Not Working

 Why is the Fluid Engine grid not showing?

 Click directly on the section background (not on a block) to activate the grid.
 If the grid still does not appear, refresh the editor.
-Browser extensions can hide the grid visual - test in incognito mode.
+Browser extensions can hide the grid visual, so test in incognito mode.
 Verify you are on a Fluid Engine section, not Classic Editor.

 Get Your Fluid Engine Working Again